NINAD-17/Javascript---Chai-aur-Code/08 Async/readme.md

 - Each operation waits for last one to complete before executing.

 ## Synchronous and Asynchronous code
-- Blocking code: You can't able to another task while current task is not active until it's end completely.
+- Blocking code: You can't able to execute another task while current task is not end completely.
 - Non-blocking code: It works continuously until some data is come later.

 - Blocking and Non-blocking code both are important.
 In case of DB registration you've to use blocking code otherwise while registering if an error happens then it's wrong to show message "successful'